 This parameter specifies the name of a file for the X.509 certificate holding the unit's private part of the public/private key pair used in certificate exchanges.
-See "X.509 Certificates" in the "IPSec and VPNs" section for further explanation.
+See X.509 certificates for further explanation.

 From the command line, use the ike2 command to configure or display IKE2 initiator settings.

 To display current settings for an IKE2 instance enter the command: